XTLS/Xray-docs-next/docs/en/config/outbounds/freedom.md

 User level.
 The connection will use the corresponding [local policy](../policy.md#levelpolicyobject) for this user level.

 The value of `userLevel` corresponds to the value of `level` in the [policy](../policy.md#policyobject).
 If not specified, the default value is 0.

+> `fragment`: map

+A key-value map used to control TCP fragmentation，under some circumstances it can cheat the censor syetem, like bypass a SNI blacklist.

+`"packets"`：support two different methods.
+"1-3" is for segmentation at TCP layer, "tlshello" is for TLS client hello packet fragmentation

+`"length"`: length to make the cut

+`"interval"`: time between fragments（ms）